eudorach/ds_codesummary/README.md

 # ds_codesummary
-This repository contains code summaries for the projects that were completed with Live Project course.
+This repository contains code summaries for the projects that were completed with Live Project course and other personal mini projects that I have done.

 ## COVID-19
 COVID-19 dataset was used to perform various analyses.